Some smaller hedge funds outshine their bigger rivals

 Pershing Square’s numbers through July are not yet known.

-McGuire, whose assets under management hit $675 million on August 1, also handily outpaced David Einhorn’s Greenlight Capital, another closely followed and prominent fund with about $8 billion under management.
+McGuire, who oversees about $500 million, also handily outpaced David Einhorn’s Greenlight Capital, another closely followed and prominent fund with about $8 billion under management.
 Greenlight gained 2.7 percent in July and is up 6.4 percent for the year.

-In July, when the S&P 500 Index .SPX .INX gained 1.3 percent, McGuire's fund rose 4.4 percent.
-That puts him in lofty territory for a month in which the risk on/risk off environment likely hurt many managers, industry investors said.
+In July, when the Standard & Poor’s average gained 1.3 percent, McGuire’s fund rose 4.4 percent.
+That puts him into lofty territory for a month in which the risk on/risk off environment likely hurt many managers, industry investors said.

-Performance numbers are often highly guarded secrets in the hedge fund industry, and tracking groups that put together industry benchmarks are not expected to release their numbers until early next week.
+Performance numbers are often highly guarded secrets in the $2 trillion hedge fund industry and tracking groups that put together industry benchmarks are not expected to release their numbers until early next week.

 “Part of the reason these smaller managers can do well is because of size,” said Charles Gradante, who co-founded the Hennessee Group, which invests with hedge funds.
 “You can make more concentrated bets while staying on the radar when you are small and you can unravel them better when you need to.”